flmnh-vertnet/ichthyology/README.md

 ichthyology
 ===========

-Issue tracking for FLMNH Ichthyology data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UF Ichthyology data in the VertNet portal (portal.vertnet.org).